sh1yuu/sh1yuu/README.md

 ## 💬 About me
 - Frontend developer (React, TypeScript)
-- Student of Yandex Practicum, improving my knowledge with the help of Udemy, as well as videos and articles.
+- Student of Yandex Practicum
+- improving my knowledge with the help of Udemy, as well as videos and articles.
 Currently looking for a job to participate in real projects in order to develop my professional skills.

-I also want to continue developing as a JavaScript/TypeScript programmer.
+- I also want to continue developing as a JavaScript/TypeScript programmer.

 ## 📅 Hobbies
 - Watch anime and TV shows